2lindell/advent/docs/source.txt

 Instead of going outside in In_West_Side_Chamber, try going east.
 Understand "hall" as east when the location is In_West_Side_Chamber.

 [O54]Some rare coins are a treasure in In_West_Side_Chamber with indefinite article "many" and description [ccr]"They're a numismatist's dream!".
-"There are many coins here!"
+[D0]"There are many coins here!"

 Chapter - The Y2 Rock Room and environs, slightly below